michaelcourcy/enterprise-blueprints/dh2i/readme.md

 exit
 ```

-# Create an alias to connect to the listener through the client
+# Create an alias to connect to the listener

 For simplicity let's create an alias that will connect to the listener through the first pod.